saravanabalagi/imshowtools/README.md

 #### Get Plot as Image

-You can set `return_image` attribute to `True` in any imshow function to get the image as RGBA numpy hwc array instead of displaying it.
+You can set `return_image` attribute to `True` (to get 'RGB') or to `['RGB', 'RGBA', 'ARGB', 'BW', 'L', "BGR", "BGRA", "ABGR"]` in any imshow function to get the image as numpy hwc or hw array with appropriate colorspace.
+Note that the image will not be displayed when using `return_image`.

 It is very useful if you want to save the multi-image plots.